Frequently Asked Questions

 But I work at 6PM.
 What do I do?

-In that instance, we require a copy of your work schedule before 6PM on the night you would like to sign up for the wait list.
+In that instance, we require a copy of your work schedule before 6PM on the night you would like to sign up for the Priority List.
 Your name can be added ahead of time, and you will need to call after 6PM to see if you got a bed, and then come to Shelter House as soon after your shift ends as possible to utilize your bed.

 Do you accept families?